 A content calendar is a timeline of all the articles and blog posts that will be published on a particular site over a given period.
 This timeline helps to determine things such as how much content should be produced each month and to help spot gaps in the content schedule.
 This can then be used by marketers to plan their marketing strategy and by editors to plan the content that will be available on their site, day in and day out.

-Not only does a content calendar help with your website’s core blogging articles and frequency, but they help digital marketers even further because they allow them to plan their social media campaigns around the times the articles are released also.
+Not only does a calendar help with your website’s core blogging articles and frequency, but they help digital marketers even further because they allow them to plan their social media campaigns around the times the articles are released also.
 This means that the calendar will also serve your social media content calendar too.

 By doing this you will be creating a content agenda which is a scheduled list of all your planned content pieces and their designated deadlines.
 This will cover the three core phases of content creation: